michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

 ### Location Info.

 Please provide a list of your locations throughout the year, formatted as shown below.
-Specify the state (anc city if there is a city tax involved) if you were in the United States or the country if you were abroad.
+Specify the state (and city if there is a city tax involved) if you were in the United States or the country if you were abroad.
 You do not need to include vacations where you did not change your state residency.
 For travel history outside the United States, you can retrieve your records from the [I94 Website](https://i94.cbp.dhs.gov/I94/#/history-search){:target="_blank"}.